MikeCsPlayPlace/CubicSplineExtrema/csharp_lang/README.md

 `Enter name of the input file:`

-You can enter in the absolute path to the 'test_data' directory file, or if you are still in the csharp_lang directory, the following relative path example will do the trick:
+You can enter in the absolute path to the 'test_data' directory file, or if you are still in the 'csharp_lang' directory, the following relative path example will do the trick:

 `../test_data/4_point_symmetric_simple_maxima_data.csv`